thalesdemo/sta-awscli/README.md

 After successful  authentication, if a user has a single role assigned, an Access Token is generated and stored in .aws\credentials file.
 If the user has multiple roles assigned, the user is presented with the list of available roles to select the desired role and an Access Token is generated and stored.

+## FIDO Support

+sta-awscli supports FIDO2 (WebAuthn) authentication.
+To be able to use your FIDO authenticator, it first has to be enrolled in STA (https://thalesdocs.com/sta/operator/authentication/fido/index.html).
+To use the FIDO authenticator, STA policy for Keycloak has to be adjust to require FIDO authentication.
+The following authenticators have been tested:

+- SafeNet eToken FIDO
+- SafeNet IDPrime FIDO
+- Yubico Yubikey
+- Crayonic KeyVault

 ## Switches

 ```